 Dr. Brown is a proud alumna of Xavier University of Louisiana and Harvard Medical School.
 She completed her pediatric training at Boston Children’s Hospital and Boston Medical Center, one of the nation’s top residency programs.
 She then decided to return to New Orleans post-Katrina to help in the city’s recovery.
 Dr. Brown became Medical Director of both her primary care clinic and newborn nursery focusing on childhood obesity, breastfeeding promotion and quality of care.
 She has over 10 years of clinical experience caring for children of all ages, and has lectured both nationally and internationally.
 Dr. Brown is a fellow of the American Academy of Pediatrics and a member of the National Medical Association.
-She has been listed as one of the Best Doctors in America®.
+She has been listed as one of the Best Doctors in America® and has served as a medical expert on local and national media outlets including the TODAY show and NBC Nightly News.
 Dr. Brown now calls Atlanta home where she continues to practice primary care.

 Since the onset of the pandemic, Dr. Page-Wilson has led a multi-disciplinary research team focused on understanding the impact of COVID-19 on diverse populations and she has developed a passion for helping children and families safely navigate our “new normal”.
 A graduate of Harvard College and Harvard Medical School, Dr. Page-Wilson completed her Internal Medicine residency at Harvard University’s Brigham and Women’s Hospital and her training in Endocrinology, Diabetes & Metabolism at New York Presbyterian/Columbia University Vagelos College of Physicians & Surgeons, where she is currently an Assistant Professor of Medicine.
 While Dr. Page-Wilson was born and raised in the Bay Area, for over a decade she and her family have proudly called New York City home.